CMPUT301W21T26/CrowdTest/README.md

 2. Within the participants list for an owned experiment, clicking a blacklisted user will bring up a dialog for their user information.
 3. From there, selecting the "UN-BLACKLIST" option will un-blacklist them from the experiment.

+## Generate QR Code for an Experiment
+1. Click on an Experiment that you either own or are subscribed to as an experimenter (in list of experiments).
+2. Click on the QR Code Generator button in the top right-middle (button in the middle of the other two buttons) of the experiment page.
+3. Edit the QR code's encoding value if the Experiment is of the non-negative count or measurement type.
+4. Capture the QR code, or both QR codes in the case of a binomial experiment for future use.

+## Scan a QR Code to add a Trial to an Experiment
+1. Click on an Experiment that you either own or are subscribed to as an experimenter (in list of experiments).
+2. Cick on the QR Code Capture button in the very top right of the experiment page (button is a QR capture icon).
+3. Accept camera permission.
+4. Scan the Correct QR Code for the experiment (it will warn you if you use the wrong code).
+5. Tap anywhere on the screen to scan again, or press the back arrow to see updated Experiment page.

+## Scan a custom Barcode for an Experiment
+1. Click on an Experiment that you either own or are subscribed to as an experimenter (in list of experiments).
+2. Click on the QR Code Generator button in the top right-middle (button in the middle of the other two buttons) of the experiment page.
+3. Click on the Register Custom Barcode button.
+4. Scan a Barcode (it will alert you if you scan a QR code instead).
+5. Set the values for the Barcode if it is a Measurement, Nonnegative, or Binomial Experiment.

 # Sources:

 Title: How do I display an alert dialog on Android?